Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data: Background

 Training efficiency is improved by approximating the intractable reverse process using a forward approximation $q(x_1:T|x_0)$.
 The DPO then integrates this into the loss function, which involves comparing the log likelihood ratio of the probabilities under $p_\theta$ and $p_{\text{ref}}$ for winning and losing paths:

 After applying Jensen’s inequality to take advantage of the convexity of $- \log \sigma$, we push the expectation outside, allowing us to simplify the objective.
-By approximating the denoising process with the forward process, the final form of the loss for DPO in diffusion models, in terms of the L2 noise estimation losses, becomes:
+By approximating the denoising process with the forward process, the final form of the loss for DPO in diffusion models becomes:

 where \(\Delta L\) is the L2 weighted noise estimation losses between the preferred (winner) and less preferred (loser) samples.